Climate Change Research

 “Consensus was built around the two-degree goal but there were concerns that even two degrees was too high.
 This led to the embedding of a 1.5 degree goal at the beginning of the landmark 2015 Paris Agreement: ‘Holding the increase in the global average temperature to well below two degrees above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 degrees above pre-industrial levels.’”

-The Intergovernmental Panel on Climate Change (IPCC) provides the following estimates of the impact and risk associated with the various degrees of warming below and above 1.5.
+The IPCC provides the following estimates of the impact and risk associated with the various degrees levels of warming below and above 1.5 degrees.

 WHAT ARE PREDICTED OUTCOMES AT OTHER LEVELS OF CLIMATE CHANGE?